Updated: Oct 17

 To favorably shift your microbiome, it’s important to eat a fiber-rich diet with a variety of plant-based foods.
 These foods—whole grains, beans, nuts, seeds, veggies, and fruits—give the bacteria raw material to feed on, which promotes diversity.
 It’s also a good idea to enjoy naturally probiotic-rich foods, like yogurt, kombucha, and natural sauerkraut.

 A probiotic supplement may also make sense, particularly under certain situations, and it’s definitely a contender for one of the bets supplements for health.
 Specific strains or combinations of strains have been studied for their role in prevention of traveler’s diarrhea, treatment of inflammatory bowel disease (IBD), management of irritable bowel syndrome (IBS), and more.
 (3)

-I suggest using a probiotic that’s specific to what you’re trying to address, but you can find a good general probiotic recommendation here.
+I suggest using a probiotic that’s specific to what you’re trying to address, but for a good general probiotic, you can try Nature's Way Fortify Optima.
 (Also be sure to check out my blog on natural remedies to ease bloating.)

 Collagen is the main support structure for your skin, bones, ligaments, and tendons.
 Your collagen production declines as you age, and other things—including sun damage—can weaken it over time.
 That translates to sagging and wrinkly skin and possible joint and tendon issues.